wilcoxen-courses/e190-market/README.md

 1. Calculate and print total tax revenue under the policy case.

 1. Calculate and report the percentages of the tax burden that fall on the buyers as a group and the seller.
+Round the percentages to integers so that, for example, 12.345% is printed as 12.

 ### Submitting